signed/katas/UserStories.md

     * London
 * This clocks need to display seconds
 * The City has to be displayed for each of this clocks

+# Stop time #
+## Background ##
+Sometimes when day trading and things get busy, Chronos likes to take some extra extra moments to make his decision.
+To avoid others stealing his big trade he likes to stop time, just for little bit ...

+## Story ##
+We Chronos the righteous command you to add a button to stop time so we can bring order and peace to the world.

+* A button to stop the time
+* If the button gets pressed a second time, time starts progressing